joel-firehawk/required-mappings-project/README.md

 It uses JavaScript Proxies to intercept property access on variables, so you can see exactly what parts of the context are being used.

 ### Note:
 This project is not finished.
+There are still cases where it doesn't work.

 ## Cases where it doesn't work